i3t-tool/i3t/Docs/developer-guide/architecture.md

 # Architecture

-A brief overview of the I3T application architecture, including the project structure and key components.
+A very brief overview of the I3T application architecture, including the project structure and key components.

 ## Application Components Overview